 Agency Analytics is an automated reporting solution with a live dashboard.
 It has many integrations such as Ads, Analytics, eCommerce, Email, Phone, Social, Etc.

-When you create an account, it will give you a 14days trial period, after 14 days you have 3 plans that you can upgrade to a Basic (Freelancer) plan starts with $10/mo., and the most popular (Agency) plan starts with $15/mo., and the enterprise plan.1
+When you create an account, it will give you a 14days trial period, after 14 days you have 3 plans that you can upgrade to a Basic (Freelancer) plan starts at $10/mo., and the most popular (Agency) plan starts with $15/mo., and the enterprise plan.

 Ok, so we’ve reached the end of the road.
-I hope you learned some real good basics about Shopify reports dashboard.
+I hope you learned some really good basics about the Shopify reports dashboard.

 Let’s quickly summarize what we’ve covered so far: